Hairdressing end-point assessment

 - Colour and lightening

-Each skill is weighted differently – the largest weighting is colouring at 20%.
-The results are then converted into points out of 700, and the learner is awarded a grade depending on their point score.
-634-700 points is a distinction, 500-633 points is a pass and 0-499 points is a fail.
+Each skill is weighted differently – but colouring carries the largest weighting, at 20%.
+Results are then converted into points out of 700, and each learner is awarded a grade depending on their point score.
+Between 634-700 points is a distinction, 500-633 points is a pass, and 0-499 points is a fail.

 How can apprentices prepare?

-The learner needs to choose 2 models and equip their workstation with all the products and tools they'll need during the EPA.
-The learner will also need to prepare a portfolio of before-and-after photographs.
-This portfolio will be used as evidence and shown to the independent assessor during the EPA.
+Each learner needs to choose two models and equip their workstation with all the products and tools they'll need during the EPA.
+Learners will also need to bring a portfolio of before-and-after photographs, which will be used as evidence and shown to the independent assessor during the EPA.

-It's a good idea for apprentices to build this portfolio throughout the programme, and select their best examples to showcase during the EPA.
-Building a large portfolio can be tricky – but with OneFile's portfolio showcase feature, it's really easy.
-Apprentices can upload before-and-after photos and assign them to the apprenticeship criteria.
+It's a good idea for apprentices to build this portfolio throughout the programme, and showcase their best examples during the EPA.
+Building a large portfolio can be tricky – but not with OneFile's portfolio showcase feature.
+Here, apprentices can upload before-and-after photos and assign them to the apprenticeship criteria.
 At the end of their programme, learners can then create an online collection of their best evidence and download it into a read-only zip file.
 This can then be sent to the EPAO before the assessment and presented to the assessor during the EPA.
 There's no paperwork or photographs to keep track of, it's all stored in one easy-to-use system.